OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Phis variables are listed in the `Variables` menu.
 A Phis user with access arestricted access (e.g. *guestphis*) is likely to be unable to see the `Variables` menu, since there is no variable for him/her to see.

+Variable definition is based on the (Crop Ontology guidelines)[http://www.cropontology.org/CropOntology_Curation_Guidelines_20160510.pdf].
-Variables are all unequivocally characterized by the following triplet:
+Therefore, Phis variables are all unequivocally characterized by the following triplet:

 - a single **trait**, either a phenotypic trait or an environmental feature, which is the subject of the new variable
 - a single **method** of measurement or computation of the trait